woocommerce/woocommerce-ios/docs/STORAGE.md

 When `CoreDataManager` is requested a  `viewContext`, it will provide the persistent container’s `viewContext`. `viewContext` should only be used for reading and not writing.

 `CoreDataManager` manages a single background context for write operations, which cannot be accessed directly.
 Instead, there are two versions of `performAndSave` methods to use for writing - depending on whether you need to send a result back to the completion closure or not.

+Notes:
-Note: For thread safety, do not send any `NSManagedObject` instance to the completion closure of `performAndSave`.
+- For thread safety, do not send any `NSManagedObject` instance to the completion closure of `performAndSave`.
 There's an assertion to ensure at debug runtime this does not happen.

 For performance, please be mindful when making fetch requests.
 Avoid making multiple fetch requests in for loops.
 This can be replaced by a single fetch request for a list of objects instead.